min2ha/ukwa-site/content/target/4552/index.en.md

   "subject": "Nelson Mandela"
 }

-# Evangelical Alliance: Nelson Mandela -  Alliance pays tribute to a man of unity

 <p>The statement by the Evangelical Alliance, released on 6 December 2013.
 Includes an editorial from the EA's magazine 'Crusade' from October 1956.</p>